pirsch-analytics/docs/content/get-started/frontend-integration.md

 3. click on *Add Domain*
 4. copy the JavaScript snippet on the right and add it to your websites `<head>` section ![Code snippet](/integration/add-domain-snippet.png)

 And you're done!
 Your website will now send page hits to Pirsch.
 Note that only hits for the hostname you have entered will be accepted.
 A page hit for *sub.example.com* won't be accepted for *example.com*.
 They are considered entirely different pages and you need to add a new website for all subdomains you would like to monitor.
 The only exception for this is `www` in front of your top-level domain. `www.example.com` for example will be accepted for `example.com` and the other way around.
+Note that this only counts for top-level domains, so `www` in front of an australian top-level domain like `com.au` won't be accepted for example.
+In that case, you explicitly need to configure the full hostname including `www` and redirect non-www requests to that domain (or the other way around).

 ## Test the Integration